Sunday, June 4, 2023

 Photo by micheile dot com

 CVR can improve your ROI by reducing costs.
-By improving the conversion rate, you can reduce the cost per click and acquisition and use the same budget to get more sales or increase revenue per customer.
+Improved conversion rates reduce the cost per click and acquisition.
+Marketers use the same budget to get more sales or increase revenue per customer.

-You may also want to consider using CTR as part of your digital marketing strategy because it gives you insight into what content is resonating with users.
-If a particular piece of content is performing well but not bringing in any sales or leads (i.e., no conversions), then it may be time to re-evaluate this particular piece of content so that it has a better chance at converting visitors into customers!
+You may also want to consider using CTR as part of your digital marketing strategy.
+CTR analysis gives you insight into what content resonates with your visitors.
+If a particular piece of content is performing well but not bringing in any sales or leads (i.e., no conversions), then it may be time to re-evaluate it so that it has a better chance of converting visitors into customers!

 By using the right mix of content and messaging, you can increase sales by up to 15% or more over time.